hugsy/proxenet/docs/compil.md

 $ cd proxenet && cmake . && make
 ```

-`cmake` will generate the `Makefile` accordingly to your configuration and
+`cmake` will generate the `Makefile` for your configuration and the libraries
-libraries available on your system.
+available on your system, accordingly.
 If you want to explicitly enable/disable scripting supports, use the option
 `-D` when using `cmake`.
 For example:
 ```bash